 When she is not studying or in class, she enjoys gardening and making homemade desserts.
 Ms. Byrant also enjoys writing poetry and has been published numerous times with Creative Communications and has been recognized by Gateway with their Expressions of Innovation and Imagination Exhibit, and Diversity Exhibit for the ARTs.

-Sam Collier is an automotive technology instructor and dean of Transportation Technologies.
-He has served at Gateway for 13 years in transportation technologies.
+Sam Collier is an automotive technology instructor and dean of Manufacturing and Transportation Technologies.
+He has served at Gateway for over 15 years in transportation technologies.
 Mr. Collier is an Automotive Service Excellence (ASE) Master Certified Technician, worked for 17 years in the automotive field and won the 2010 National Institute for Staff and Organizational Development (NISOD) Faculty Excellence Award.
 He was a member of the 2007 Gateway Leadership Enrichment and Development (LEAD) Class and enjoys volunteering at his church.
-Mr. Collier earned an associate degree in automotive business from Cincinnati State College, a bachelors degree in organizational leadership from Northern Kentucky University and is currently working on a masters degree in educational leadership at Morehead State University.
+Mr. Collier earned an associate degree in automotive business from Cincinnati State College, a bachelors degree in organizational leadership from Northern Kentucky University and a masters degree in educational leadership from Morehead State University.
 His current term will expire July 31, 2019.

 Daivd Schoenling is a technology support specialist at Gateway Community & Technical College.
 Mr. Schoenling earned an Associate in Applied Science from Gateway in 2015.
 He was a member of the 2017 Gateway Leadership Enrichment and Development (LEAD) Class.
 Mr. Schoenling enjoys boating, scuba diving, and spending time with his wife and family.
 His current term will expire July 31, 2019.

+A native of Clinton, Ind., Mr. Session earned a business degree from Brevard College in Brevard, N.C., and a Bachelor of Science in business administration from MacMurray College in Jacksonville, Ill.
 In his spare time, Mr. Session enjoys traveling, spending time with his family and volunteering in the community.
 He and his wife, Maida, have one daughter.
-His current term will expire in November 2018.